Marco Pantani: Legacy

 In the years following his death, Pantani was the subject of several articles, books, songs and a film.
 Biographies and accounts on the life of Pantani have been written by sports journalists John Wilcockson and Matt Rendell, among others.
 Manuela Ronchi, Pantani's manager for five years, published an account on the last few years of Pantani's life titled Man on the Run.
 His mother Tonina Pantani also published a book in 2008 titled Era mio figlio (He Was My Son).
 A graphic novel titled Gli ultimi giorni di Marco Pantani (The Last Days of Marco Pantani) was released in 2011, chronicling the events that led up to Pantani's death.
 It was based on a book published by French journalist Philippe Brunel, a friend of Pantani, suggesting that Pantani may have been murdered.
 Italian television RAI aired a television film in 2007 titled Il Pirata: Marco Pantani, a biographical film which starred Rolando Ravello as Marco Pantani.
 A documentary on Pantani's life titled Pantani: The Accidental Death of a Cyclist was released in May 2014 in cinemas.

 The Memorial Marco Pantani has been organised annually since 2004 in his memory.
 The race starts in Cesenatico, Pantani's hometown, and follows a route towards his birthplace, Cesena.
 Giro d'Italia's organisers decided to dedicate a mountain pass to Pantani's memory every year.
 In the 2004 edition, the first Cima Pantani was Mortirolo Pass, a mountain that played a key role in Pantani's history.
 When Mortirolo was included in the Giro for the third time in 1994, Pantani attacked and left everyone behind to earn a win at Aprica.
 The 16th stage of 2004 Tour de France was dedicated to Pantani's memory.
 This stage was an individual time trial up to Alpe d'Huez, where Marco Pantani won in 1995 and 1997.

-A number of monuments and memorials have been erected in his honor at, among other places, Mortirolo Pass, Colle Fauniera, Col du Galibier, and his hometown Cesenatico.
+A number of monuments and memorials have been erected in his honor at, among other places, Mortirolo Pass, Colle Fauniera, Col du Galibier, Poggio Murella in Tuscany where he had a house, and his hometown Cesenatico.